Recycled Water Policy

 The Recycled Water Policy was first adopted in 2009, and was amended in 2013 to specify monitoring requirements for CECs in recycled water for groundwater recharge projects based on recommendations from a 2010 Science Advisory Panel on CECs in recycled water.
-The 2013 Recycled Water Policy includes a provision to reconvene a Science Advisory Panel every five years to update its recommendations for CEC monitoring in recycled water.
+The Recycled Water Policy includes a provision to reconvene a Science Advisory Panel every five years to update its recommendations for CEC monitoring in recycled water.

-“…It is the intention of the Legislature that the state undertake all possible steps to encourage development of water recycling facilities so that recycled water may be made available to help meet the growing water requirements of the state” (Wat.
-Code § 13512).
+“…It is the intention of the Legislature that the state undertake all possible steps to encourage development of water recycling facilities so that recycled water may be made available to help meet the growing water requirements of the state”.

-Proposed amendment to the Recycled Water Policy
+Proposed Amendment to the Recycled Water Policy

 - Agenda for January 4 stakeholder workshop

 - Presentation of January 4 stakeholder workshop

 - Agenda for January 11 stakeholder workshop

 - Informational document for stakeholder workshops

 - CEQA early public consultation meeting presentation

-- EarlyPublic Consultation Meeting Informational Document
+- Early Public Consultation Meeting Informational Document

-- CEQA Notice can be found here
+- CEQA Notice

 - Agenda for December 15, 2017 public meeting of the Science Advisory Panel on CECs in recycled water